hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

-The second option, which is only available for MEPSatNLO, applies the EWvirt correction (and optionally subleading LO corrections) to all QCD NLO multiplities.
+The second option, which is only available for MEPSatNLO, applies the EWvirt correction (and optionally subleading LO corrections) to all QCD NLO multiplicities.
 For this to work, one must use the the following syntax:

 .. index:: ASSOCIATED_CONTRIBUTIONS_VARIATIONS